Accenture/mercury-composable/guides/CHAPTER-4.md

 In the above example, the function associated with "greeting.demo" will be preloaded as "greeting.case.1" and "greeting.case.2".
 The number of maximum concurrent instances is also changed from 10 to 20.

-Note that the second example "v1.another.reusable.function" is overridden as "v1.reusable.1" and "v1.reusable.2" and the number of concurrent instances is not changed.
+Note that the second example "v1.another.reusable.function" is updated as "v1.reusable.1" and "v1.reusable.2" and the number of concurrent instances is not changed.
 The original route "v1.another.reusable.function" is preserved when the "keep_original" parameter is set to true.